Engin-Boot/pong-stage-aruna09/Stage0/Reset-score.md

 ## Acceptance Criteria

-### Scenario: when a new player joins the game OR a new game starts
+### Scenario: a new player joins the game OR a new game starts

   Given: the app is open